Learn how collaborative parametric design models allow you to work together for better solutions.

 On the positive side, you can solve these problems as long as you are willing to invest enough time in getting more skilled at Python.
 You can use it to make almost anything you want.
 For example, you can create a Graphical User Interface (GUI, or connect your tools to a database to have a user management system and version control of your data.
-Additionally, you can build-in tests that automatically check if your code works appropriately after modifying it, and much more.
+Additionally, you can build in tests that automatically check if your code works appropriately after modifying it and much more.
 There are also entire libraries that you can use for this, but that is a more advanced topic and that requires a high level of expertise.

 Python is also very scalable.
 Large organisations like Google, Spotify, and Netflix use Python too.
-Many other tools facilitate the collaboration with several people on a single Python project and can be used to control how code and versions changes and how distribution takes place.
+Many other tools facilitate the collaboration with several people on a single Python project and can be used to control how code and versions change and how distribution takes place.
 An example of such a tool is GitLab.
-You can share Python scripts as files and also create an executable file (.exe) that enables availability of a tool without exposing its logic.
+You can share Python scripts as files and also create an executable file (.exe) that enables the availability of a tool without exposing its logic.

 Visual programming tools are relatively easy to learn how to use.
 You don't even need to write a single line of code to create a parametric design model.
-These tools allow you to work with pre-made pieces of logic (nodes) that can be connected,.
-You can see how this works on the right side of the picture below.
+These tools allow you to work with pre-made pieces of logic (nodes) that can be connected, You can see how this works on the right side of the picture below.

 However, Grasshopper and Dynamo are not as strong as Python when it comes to managing and processing large amounts of data or performing numerical calculus and matrix operations, which may be necessary to optimise your design or perform advanced analysis.
 Additionally – and in a similar way to Excel – there can come a point where you reach the limit of what can be done using just nodes, and it becomes inevitable to start writing actual code.

-When it comes to distribution, Grasshopper and Dynamo are not really made to create or use parametric design tools with other people.
+When it comes to distribution, Grasshopper and Dynamo are not made to create or use parametric design tools with other people.
 However, there are still interesting possibilities for collaboration.
 For example, it is possible to create, share and import nodes.
 You can also ask to write or read data from a network drive so that you can share data with colleagues or clients.
-Nevertheless, this is not to the level that you are able work together with different people on the same script to create better solutions.
-Moreover, you still need to share Grasshopper or Dynamo files through Excel, making that version control of data and models and IP protection are also limited.
+Nevertheless, this is not to the level that you can work together with different people on the same script to create better solutions.
+Moreover, you still need to share Grasshopper or Dynamo files through Excel, making sure that version control of data and models and IP protection are also limited.

 Looking at the overview of the pros and cons of different software packages, you may notice that there is no perfect solution for creating collaborative parametric design tools.
-In general, all of these tools are quite strong when it comes to integration, automation and optimisation, but lack the features required for distribution and democratisation.
+In general, all of these tools are quite strong when it comes to integration, automation and optimization, but lack the features required for distribution and democratization.
 This leaves the question: How can you overcome the limitations of these packages without hiring a software engineer?

 In this chapter, we will explain why hosting software in the Cloud the solution to this problem is.
 This will be followed by some concrete examples of how this can be done.

 So, how can you overcome the limitations of software packages without hiring a software engineer?
 The answer: By using an application development platform, such as VIKTOR.
 An application development platform enables people to create web-based applications that are user-friendly and easy to distribute.
-You can use it to transform your Excel, Python, Grasshopper or Dynamo scripts into a professional online application without requiring software development skills.
+You can use it to transform your Excel, Python, Grasshopper, or Dynamo scripts into a professional online application without requiring software development skills.
 It also includes ready-to-use integrations with engineering and design software so you can easily and quickly automate your workflow(s).

 Because everything is hosted in the Cloud, it is easy to share your apps with everyone you want to.
 The apps automatically include user management and version control of the design, enabling you to collaborate with all kinds of different people.
 You can assign roles and permissions to determine who works on and sees which parts of the project.
-People can simply use the app but don't actually get to see any of the logic behind it, meaning your intellectual property is safe at all times.
+People can simply use the app but don't get to see any of the logic behind it, meaning your intellectual property is safe at all times.
 Moreover, people are not required to install any software locally, as this runs in the Cloud.

 Here we have some examples for you of how software is hosted in Cloud-based VIKTOR applications to automate processes.